 Reculver is on the north Kent coast and easily acessible from the M2/A299 motorway.
 There is also a pay and display car park adjacent to the towers.
 The post code to get there is: CT6 6SU, or just put 'Reculver' into your sat nav.

 Although there are a few roadside locations in the area, many of the best locations involve a fair amount of walking, some of which is very steep.
-There will always be options to sit out any of the more strenuous activities but some of the most spectacular locations do involve some less straight forward terrain, with some steep ascents and descents.
+By comparison, we would say it is rouughly equivalent to the English Lakes District.
+There will always be options to sit out any of the more off the beaten track locations but some of the most spectacular views do involve some less straight forward terrain, with some steep ascents and descents albeit they're not particularly long walks.
 If in doubt, please ask us for more detail.

 If it’s Fully booked what can I do?